JetBrains/Qodana/topics/github.md

     args: --baseline,qodana.sarif.json
 ```

-If you want to update the baseline, you need to repeat these steps once again.
+If you want to update the baseline, you need to repeat these steps once more.

 Starting from this, GitHub will generate alters only for the problems that were not added to the baseline as new.